smoochy/episeerr/README.md

 1. Select only specific episodes you want
 2. Cancel the full-season request in Jellyseerr
 3. Monitor and search for only your chosen episodes
-4. Request episodes directly via Telegram (even for shows not in Jellyseerr yet)
+4. Request episodes directly via Telegram

 This is particularly useful for:
 - Reality TV shows where you only want certain episodes
 - Shows with mixed quality episodes
 - Conserving disk space
-- Shows available in Sonarr but not yet in Jellyseerr (via direct Telegram requests)
+- Quick add epecific episoded on the go (via direct Telegram requests)

 ## Important Notes Before Using

 - **Tag Requirement**: EpisEERR creates a tag in Sonarr called "episodes" which is required for operation
-- **Indexer Impact**: The script will temporarily send searches to your indexers and may initiate downloads
+- **Indexer Impact**: The script will temporarily send searches to your indexers and may initiate downloads (that get cancelled)
 - **Resource Considerations**: If you have download limits with your provider, be aware this will use those resources (though likely less than full-season downloads would)
 - **Continuous Operation**: The script must be running continuously to catch webhooks
 - **Existing Tags**: This should not affect other tags you may be using in Sonarr